Variant Effect Prediction

 REVEL (Ioannidis et al., 2016) is an ensemble random-forest predictor that combines outputs from multiple older predictors (SIFT, PolyPhen, MutationAssessor, FATHMM and others).
 It remains a strong baseline for missense pathogenicity and is widely used inside ACMG/AMP classifications.

-CADD (Kircher et al., 2014) was the first widely adopted ensemble predictor across variant types (missense, splicing, non-coding).
+CADD (Kircher et al., 2014) is an influential ensemble predictor across variant types, including missense, splicing, and non-coding variants.
 The Nature Genetics paper used selected and simulated variants to train a logistic regression on a large set of annotations.
 CADD scores are still reported alongside newer predictors in many clinical pipelines.

 Functional and population evidence set the reference points for predictor interpretation.
 Saturation genome editing can produce direct functional maps for genes such as BRCA1 (Findlay et al., 2018), while gnomAD quantifies mutational constraint and population-frequency evidence across large human cohorts (Karczewski et al., 2020).
 Predictor scores are strongest when they are interpreted against those independent evidence streams.